AmrikThakur/Node-Assignment/README.md

 Server will run on PORT 4400.

-Command is used for running server.ts inside src folder.<br/>
+Command is used for running server.js inside src folder.<br/>

 The server will restart if you make edits.<br />
 You will also see errors if any in the console.